NethNick/RP2040-GEEK/README.md

 # RP2040-GEEK: HID Payload Injector (aka BADusb)

 A small project for the Waveshare RP2040-GEEK board (with CircuitBoard firmware).
-It reads a `pay.txt` file from the USB drive and simulates HID keyboard input.
+It reads the first line of `pay.txt` file from the USB drive and simulates HID keyboard input.
 Great for quick automation, testing, or proof-of-concept demos.

 ## ⚙️ Hardware requirements